ICML2019Submission4307/pytorch-kaldi/README.md

 hcgsh_drop = 75,75
 ```

 The sections *[architecture\*]* are used to specify the architectures of the neural networks involved in the ASR experiments.
 The field *arch_name* specifies the name of the architecture.
-The addition of *hcgs* option correspond hcgs block size for the first and second tier and the percentage drop of the connections in first and second tier.
+The addition of *hcgs* option correspond HCGS block size for the first and second tier and the percentage drop of the connections in first and second tier.
 The *lstm_quant* and *param_quant* correspond to the quantization options for the network.

 Since different neural networks can depend on a different set of hyperparameters, the user has to add the path of a proto file that contains the list of hyperparameters into the field *proto*.
 For example,  the prototype file for a standard LSTM model contains the following fields:
 ```